Speech Link: A SENCO's Guide to Early LanguageSpeech Link: A SENCO's Guide to Early Language Assessment in Schools - educational concept illustration

 When to Refer: Red Flags for SENCOs

 Not every speech difficulty can be fixed by a teaching assistant in a school corridor.
-Speech Link is designed to identify pupils who need the clinical expertise of an SLT.
+Speech Link is designed to identify learners who need the clinical expertise of an SLT.
 If a child lands in the 'Red' category with certain error types, the system suggests an immediate referral.

 Another red flag is a lack of progress after two terms of school-based intervention.
 If the data shows a flat line, the SENCO has the evidence needed to demand an NHS assessment.
 Most SLT services now require this evidence of 'school-based cycles of support' before they will accept a referral.